rdeits/cryptics/Readme.md

 Clone this repository somewhere convenient, then `cd` to the folder containing this file.

-Run this command to download the Nodebox Linguistics library from [http://nodebox.net/code/index.php/Linguistics](http://nodebox.net/code/index.php/Linguistics) and the python NLTK Wordnet corpus from [http://nltk.org/data.html](http://nltk.org/data.html):
+Run this command to download the python NLTK Wordnet corpus from [http://nltk.org/data.html](http://nltk.org/data.html):

 	rake download